VHarisop/gmlib/README.md

 Classes so far:

-	- FastaReader: a class that implements efficient reading of files in FASTA format.
+* `FastaReader()`: a class that implements efficient reading of files in FASTA format.
 			   It also offers data label validation.